finix-payments/finix-java/README.md

 Our team is hard at work revamping our SDKs to bring you exciting new features and optimizations.

-While we fine-tune and make changes, we've temporarily paused releasing updates since 09/20/222.
+While we fine-tune and make changes, we've paused releasing updates since 09/20/2022.
 If you have any questions, feel free to reach out to the [Finix Support Team](mailto:support@finixpayments.com).

 ### Prerequisites
 - Java 1.8+